SignalK/signalk-server-java/README.md

 * nmea output will be streamed as UDP over port 5556.

 It will be streaming a demo file and dumping logging to screen.
 Control logging by editing conf/log4j.properties.

-Try `http://localhost:8080/signalk/api/v1/vessels` to see some output.

-You can drill down by adding json fields, eg `http://localhost:8080/signalk/api/v1/vessels/367153070` or `http://localhost:8080/signalk/api/v1/vessels/self`

-The content mime type is application/json, your browser may not display it directly.
-On firefox just install https://addons.mozilla.org/en-us/firefox/addon/jsonovich/?src=search

 It currently streams out a demo file taken from a boat sailing in a race in San Francisco.
 The output includes AIS data.
 If you edit the `conf/signalk.cfg` file and make `signalk.demo=false` (default=true), then it will stop doing that.